Between The Lines x Leafcutter John & Friends with Helen Papaioannou + Skylla (Ruth Goller, Lauren Kinsella, Alice Grant)

 22nd Oct 2020

-Serious is very proud to present a new series of Between The Lines, joining forces with some of our favourite artists, labels and collectives to co-curate a series of performances of boundary-pushing music throughout May in the CLF Art Café in Peckham’s Bussey Building.
+Serious is very proud to present a new series of Between The Lines, joining forces with some of our favourite artists, labels and collectives to co-curate a series of performances of boundary-pushing music.

 On Wednesday 7 October our friends at Erased Tapes have curated a beautiful triple bill, continuing their Erased Tapes 2020 series, featuring German cellist and Nils Frahm collaborator Anne Müller’s first live appearance in London since the release of her debut album Heliopause, a solo set from Immix Ensemble founder and saxophonist Daniel Thorne, and the enchanting London-based Japanese voice artist Hatis Noit, plus some surprises on the night.